 France has some of the best Christmas markets in Europe.
-Wooden huts selling food and drink, wooden toys, scarves, bags and jewellery fill the streets; big wheels and ice rinks attract families and the cafes, bars and restaurants do a roaring trade.
+Wooden huts selling food and drink, wooden toys, scarves, bags, and jewelry fill the streets, big wheels and ice rinks attract families and the cafes, bars and restaurants do a roaring trade.
 It’s particularly attractive to the British who flock over the Channel to the north France towns to stock up on Christmas items, wine and spirits and at the same time, take in the party atmosphere.

 The French have always been particularly good at producing grand sons-et-lumières shows – sound and light spectacles that at Christmas play over the facades of their great cathedrals.
 The idea has taken hold everywhere.
 In 2013 the city of Le-Puy-en-Velay, one of the major starting points of medieval pilgrimages to Santiago da Compostela in Spain, began to light up its strange buildings that crown the pinnacles of volcanic rock, and Le Puy is a small town compared to the great cities of Amiens or Avignon.

-Many cathedrals and even small churches are specially lit up at Christmas time, even if they don't have spectacular sound and light shows; and most of them have towering Christmas trees, either outside or in the nave.
+Many cathedrals and even small churches are specially lit up at Christmas time, even if they don't have spectacular sound and light shows, and most of them have towering Christmas trees, either outside or in the nave.
 Venture inside and you’ll always find a crèche depicting the birth of Jesus.
-Some are life-sized; others are modest; and most are filled with santons, hand-painted terracotta figures, still produced in Provence.
+Some are life-sized while others are modest.
+Most are filled with santons, hand-painted terracotta figures, still produced in Provence.

 For a true feeling of the holiday, get to Sélestat, between Strasbourg and Colmar in the heart of Alsace.
 The picturesque town beckons at Christmas with its 10 decorated fir trees suspended from the arches of the nave in St-Georges church.

 Streets and Squares